EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial.md

 1. Under `Recently Changed Streams`, click `$ce-cart` link.

-1. Click on the `JSON` link in the rightmost column of the table.

-1. You should see the content of the appended event.
+2. You should see the content of the appended event.
 Here you will see shopping cart events for two shopping carts.

 ::: info Quick Quiz